IRENA’s World Energy Transitions Outlook Re-Writes Energy Narrative for a Net Zero World

 Change in investments, capital markets and policies tabled to realise energy transition dividend of 122 million energy jobs by 2050.

-Abu Dhabi, UAE, June 30, 2021 – Accelerating energy transitions on a path to climate safety can grow the world’s economy by 2.4 per cent over the expected growth of current plans within the next decade, a new analysis from the International Renewable Energy Agency (IRENA) shows.
+Abu Dhabi, United Arab Emirates, 30 June, 2021 – Accelerating energy transitions on a path to climate safety can grow the world’s economy by 2.4 per cent over the expected growth of current plans within the next decade, a new analysis from the International Renewable Energy Agency (IRENA) shows.
 The Agency’s 1.5°C pathway foresees the creation of up to 122 million energy-related jobs in 2050, more than double today’s 58 million.
 Renewable energy alone will account for more than a third of all energy jobs employing 43 million people globally, supporting the post-COVID recovery and long-term economic growth.

 IRENA’s World Energy Transitions Outlook sees renewables-based energy systems instigating profound changes that will reverberate across economies and societies.
 Sharp adjustments in capital flows and a reorientation of investments are necessary to align energy with a positive economic and environmental trajectory.
 Forward-looking policies can accelerate transition, mitigate uncertainties, and ensure maximum benefits of energy transition.
 The annual investment of USD 4.4 trillion needed on average is high.
 But it is feasible and equals to around 5 per cent of global GDP in 2019.